mrdcvlsc/cyfre/README.md

 <ul>

-_: NOTE - anything these methods can do, the 3 elementary basic row/column operations can also do, just keep this in mind... the following methods are just more straigth forward_
+_: NOTE - anything these methods can do, the 3 elementary basic row/column operations can also do, just keep this in mind... the following methods are just more straight forward_

 </ul>